jonathanmc/audio/README.md

 ### audio plugins

 https://bedroomproducersblog.com/2020/07/10/accentize-prefet/
-- PreFET is a Machine-Learning based transistor pre-amp emulation which was designed using the same concept as PreTube.
+x- PreFET is a Machine-Learning based transistor pre-amp emulation which was designed using the same concept as PreTube.
 The included artificial neural network has learnt to precisely imitate the transistor pre-amp stage of a 70s tabletop cassette recorder.
-Depending on the Drive-Setting PreFET can colour your sounds from subtle analogue saturation to heavy overdrive.x
+Depending on the Drive-Setting PreFET can colour your sounds from subtle analogue saturation to heavy overdrive.

 <https://www.fullbucket.de/music/qyooo.html>

 <https://tytel.org/helm/>
 x- synth

 https://github.com/jatinchowdhury18/AnalogTapeModel
-x
+x- tape saturator

 #### audio plugins, reverbs